JsServices/homepage/README.md

 }
 ```

-There are a few minor differances, the most obvious at a glance being state management.
+There are a few minor differances, the most obvious at a glance being react hooks.